hudson155/kairo/limber-backend-framework/README.md

         (for serializing and deserializing arbitrary objects as well as request/response bodies) and by registering with Ktor DataConversion
         (for serializing and deserializing request/response parameters).
-    * It's used by the root module, so implementation projects need not require it.
 * [`errors`](/errors):
     * Contains classes for JSON errors intended to be returned to the client.
         Every time something goes wrong (whether it's a 4xx error or a 5xx error), an error from this package should be returned.
-    * It's used by the root module, so implementation projects need not require it.
 * [`exception-mapping`](/exception-mapping):
     Maps exceptions to JSON responses from the errors module.
     It's used by the root module, so implementation projects need not require it.